-A: The parties can make opening statements, and the Investigator(s) will also usually do so.
-The parties, Investigator(s), and witnesses are all questioned by the Decision-maker.
-The Advisors then conduct cross-examination of the parties and witnesses.
-The parties can then make closing statements.
-The Decision-maker then privately deliberates, evaluates the relevant evidence, assesses credibility, and determines by a preponderance of the evidence (whether it is more likely than not) whether policy was violated.
-The parties are then informed simultaneously, in writing, of the outcome and the rationale for the decision.
+A: The parties can make opening statements, and the investigator(s) will also usually do so.
+The parties, investigator(s), and witnesses are all questioned by the decision-maker.
+The advisors then conduct cross-examination of the parties and witnesses.
+The parties can make closing statement.
+The decision-maker then privately deliberates, evaluates the relevant evidence, assesses credibility, and determines by a preponderance of the evidence (whether it is more likely than not) whether the policy was violated.
+The parties are then informed simultaneously, in writing, of the outcome and rationale for the decision.